Hawaii: House of Kamehameha

 The death of the bachelor King Kamehameha V—who did not name an heir—resulted in the popular election of Lunalilo over Kalākaua.
 Lunalilo died the next year, also without naming an heir.
 In 1874, the election was contested within the legislature between Kalākaua and Emma, Queen Consort of Kamehameha IV.
 After riots broke out, the U.S. and Britain landed troops on the islands to restore order.
-The Legislative Assembly chose King Kalākaua as monarch by a vote of 39 to6 on February 12, 1874.
+The Legislative Assembly chose King Kalākaua as monarch by a vote of 39 to 6 on February 12, 1874.

 1887 Constitution and overthrow preparations

-In 1887, Kalākaua was forced to sign the 1887 Constitution of the Kingdom of Hawaii.
+In 1887, Kalākaua was forced to sign the 1887 Constitution of the Kingdom of Hawaiʻi.
 Drafted by white businessmen and lawyers, the document stripped the king of much of his authority.
 It established a property qualification for voting that effectively disenfranchised most Hawaiians and immigrant laborers and favored the wealthier, white elite.
 Resident whites were allowed to vote but resident Asians were not.
 As the 1887 Constitution was signed under threat of violence, it is known as the Bayonet Constitution.
 King Kalākaua, reduced to a figurehead, reigned until his death in 1891.
-His sister, Queen Liliuokalani, succeeded him; she was the last monarch of Hawaii.
+His sister, Queen Liliʻuokalani, succeeded him; she was the last monarch of Hawaiʻi.

-In 1893, Liliuokalani announced plans for a new constitution to proclaim herself an absolute monarch.
+In 1893, Liliʻuokalani announced plans for a new constitution to proclaim herself an absolute monarch.
 On January 14, 1893, a group of mostly Euro-American business leaders and residents formed the Committee of Safety to stage a coup d'état against the kingdom and seek annexation by the United States.
 U.S. Government Minister John L. Stevens, responding to a request from the Committee of Safety, summoned a company of U.S. Marines.
 The queen's soldiers did not resist.
 According to historian William Russ, the monarchy was unable to protect itself.
-In Hawaiian Autonomy, Liliuokalani states: If we did not by force resist their final outrage, it was because we could not do so without striking at the military force of the United States.
+In Hawaiian Autonomy, Liliʻuokalani wrote: If we did not by force resist their final outrage, it was because we could not do so without striking at the military force of the United States.
 Whatever constraint the executive of this great country may be under to recognize the present government at Honolulu has been forced upon it by no act of ours, but by the unlawful acts of its own agents.
-Attempts to repudiate those acts are vain.In a message to Sanford B. Dole, Liliuokalani states:Now to avoid any collision of armed forces and perhaps the loss of life, I do under this protest, and impelled by said force, yield my authority until such time as the Government of the United States shall, upon the facts being presented to it, undo the action of its representatives and reinstate me in the authority which I claim as the constitutional sovereign of the Hawaiian Islands.
+Attempts to repudiate those acts are vain.In a message to Sanford B. Dole, Liliʻuokalani wrote:Now to avoid any collision of armed forces and perhaps the loss of life, I do under this protest, and impelled by said force, yield my authority until such time as the Government of the United States shall, upon the facts being presented to it, undo the action of its representatives and reinstate me in the authority which I claim as the constitutional sovereign of the Hawaiian Islands.